 This is what you throw together when you don’t have all day to roll the real thing.
 I found this recipe on the Taste of Home site, made a few minor changes, and we really enjoyed it served on chopped kale with sour cream.
-I shredded the cabbage a couple of days ahead (when I had time), so this was actually quite a quick weeknight meal (for when I didn’t have time).
-It makes a great big casserole, but the leftovers frozen in lunch portions came out beautifully – enjoy!
+I shredded the cabbage a couple of days ahead (when I had time – though pre-cut bagged coleslaw also works in a pinch), so this was actually quite a quick weeknight meal (for when I didn’t have time).
+It makes a great big casserole (I used an extra deep 9 x 13 Pyrex dish), but the leftovers frozen in lunch portions came out beautifully – enjoy!

 2 lbs. lean ground beef

 1 large onion, chopped AND 3 cloves of garlic, minced